 CLARK F. SMIDT, INC. - BROADCAST ADVISOR, established April, 1982

-I work to increase enterprise value, gain sales, attract audience and generate positive presence.
-Personal contact is delivered by traveling and tele-commuting from my home office in Andover, Massachusetts, just north of Boston, near the New Hampshire border, at the intersection of Interstates
+I am delighted to continue to increasing enterprise value, gain sales, attract audience and generate positive presence.
+Personal contact is delivered by traveling and tele-commuting from my home office in Andover, Massachusetts, just north of Boston, at the intersection of Interstates 93 & 495.

 THE MOST IMPORTANT ASPECT OF OUR BUSINESS IS TO STAY CURRENT AND KEEP LOOKING AHEAD.